3 Challenges of Cloud Migration & VMware Cloud on AWS

 Unfortunately, time is the biggest challenge to migrating to cloud providers.
 The wholesale migration of an environment is generally not a normal daily procedure for most organizations.

 As a result, proper scoping of details necessary for a successful migration from an on-premise data center to a cloud provider was not common knowledge.
-All too often, established timelines underestimated actual implementation procedures, necessary skills, and complexity of environments.
+All too often, established timelines underestimated actual implementation procedures, necessary skills, and the complexity of environments.

 Drivers, software compatibility, network design, security controls authentication management, and the care and feeding had to be taken into account and mapped extremely carefully, with great attention to detail.
 Any slip-up could cause significant delays or visible problems if it was found after the deployment stage was live.